 Under paragraph 6(1)(a) of Article 6ter, the States that are party to the Paris Convention “agree to refuse or to invalidate the registration, and to prohibit by appropriate measures the use, without authorization by the competent authorities, either as trademarks or as elements of trademarks, of armorial bearings, flags, and other State emblems, of the countries of the Union, official signs and hallmarks indicating control and warranty adopted by them, and any imitation from a heraldic point of view.”
 Under paragraph 6(1)(b), the protections described by paragraph (a) “shall apply equally to armorial bearings, flags, other emblems, abbreviations, and names, of international intergovernmental organizations of which one or more countries of the Union are members, with the exception of armorial bearings, flags, other emblems, abbreviations, and names, that are already the subject of international agreements in force, intended to ensure their protection”.

 It should be noted that paragraph (c) clarifies that States “shall not be required to apply the said provisions when the use or registration referred to in subparagraph (a), above, is not of such a nature as to suggest to the public that a connection exists between the organization concerned and the armorial bearings, flags, emblems, abbreviations, and names, or if such use or registration is probably not of such a nature as to mislead the public as to the existence of a connection between the user and the organization.”
-As discussed further below (in ____), the Working Group believes that this limitation on the extent of the obligations of States in relation to Article 6ter is likely to be taken into account by UDRP and URS panelists in considering whether the registrant has registered and used the domain name in question in bad faith.
+As discussed further below (in ____), the Working Group believes that this limitation on the extent of the obligations of States in relation to Article 6ter is likely to and should be taken into account by UDRP and URS panelists in considering whether the registrant has registered and used the domain name in question in bad faith.

 The Communications Procedure to be followed by IGOs under Article 6ter: